Adding technology to your business might increase your revenue!

 Another great example is something I experienced last year during Valentine’s day.
 I went to a florist in Orange County to place an order for my wife for Valentines.
 As I was waiting for my turn to be helped, the customer that was ahead of me was furious and yelling at the top of his lungs.
 I didn’t want to stay around to listen to his rant, so I went outside to take a phone call and waited for him to leave.
 Normally I would have left, but I needed to place the order or else my wife would have been doing the same with me in a few days.
 So after he left the florist I went back in and placed my order, and of course, being curious and concerned for this lady I had to ask why was he so upset.
 As it turns out they forgot to deliver the flowers he ordered for his girlfriend (better him than me).
 The lady then continued to tell me the owner of the florist must have handwritten down the order and misplaced the order form.
 Handwritten order form!?
 Who still does that?
 As it turns out, this florist was taking handwritten orders with pen and paper.
 The owner refused to get a computer since she’s running her florist this way for the past 20 years and didn’t feel the need to have that added expense.
 I’m not sure if her employee will inform her of this incident and if she’ll point out where and how she’s losing money due to the lack of simple technology in her business.

 Let’s go over some areas of how she’s losing money:

 * I doubt she’ll ever get that customer back, especially if his girlfriend broke up with him

 * Had it been a different situation, I probably would have left and placed my order elsewhere

-* How many other orders has that business misplaced the in the past 20 years, and how many return customers left due to that mistake
+* How many other orders have that business misplaced in the past 20 years, and how many return customers left due to that mistake

 If you’re interested in hearing more about our loan programs, please feel free to call 888-565-6692 and one of our loan experts will be happy to answer any of your questions.